Democratic watchman. (Bellefonte, Pa.) 1855-1940, April 29, 1932, Image 3

 mind and ever strive to attain it,

-it sun light to get at the cen
+permit sun light to get at the center

 of the tree.
 Fruit will then be evenly